 How do I apply for bursary funding?

-Use the link below to fill out our online bursary application form once applications open (15 October).
+Use the link below to fill out our online bursary application form.
 (Please note that the link opens outside the Yorchestra website.)

 You should automatically receive a response email when your form is submitted.
 The response email will be sent by Google Forms, rather than Yorchestra, since our online application form is powered by Google.
 We recommend that you keep this email: it has a live link which will allow you to update the information on your application at a later date if needed.